Why Mercy Is Usually Impractical, and Not A Virtue

 How I Helped Myself Recovering From Chronic Fatigue

-My chronic fatigue made something basic as sitting feel like a marathon.
+My chronic fatigue made something as basic as sitting feel like a marathon.
 I know, I used to walk those marathons, pushing my limits for hours.
-These days were behind me for 5 years, until I realized I am capable of more than what I let myself to be.
+These days were behind me for years, until I realized I am capable of more than what I let myself to be.
 Now, while I appreciate your concern, please understand: pity failed where ruthlessness prevailed.
 At age 25 I began using a cane.
 At age 26 I liberated myself from the cane's tyranny by refusing to stay weak.

-My grandmother, born in the shadows of Argentina's control by Juan Peron, a supporter of nazis, knew firsthand the sting of misfortune.
-She escaped that nation, known for its antisemitism, but the scars of that time lingered on her mentality as her mental health decline further and further.
+My grandmother, born in the shadows of Argentina's control by Juan Peron, a supporter of Nazis, knew firsthand the sting of misfortune.
+She escaped that nation, known for its antisemitism, but the scars of that time lingered on her mentality as her mental health declined further and further.
 As for the family I have there, I send them my deepest sympathies, not pity.
 I pity them not because people deserve to work towards strength.

-Pity often misses the mark.
-It can distort someone's reality, making them feel worse, and even underestimate their own power.
-My fatigue was real, but I never allowed myself to fully succumb to it, for otherwise I would've given up on life.
 Welfare ensures I'll never know true poverty or homelessness, but I took the matter of my disturbing fatigue into my own hands, as I realized I must first of all help myself, and that relying on other people's help in that regard will only delay my return to a life without a cane.
-For I must be commited to my own life, as no one else would be as much as I'm capable of being.
+For I must be committed to my own life, as no one else would be as much as I'm capable of being.

 Understanding is the most basic currency I crave, for understanding is key to a more moral world, and there is no empathy that does not stem from understanding.
 Yes, the world can be harsh, with its fair share of the empathy-challenged.
 But I hold the hope that humanity can choose a more egalitarian path, where everyone is treated with dignity, regardless of circumstance.

 I've only begged for mercy in my darkest hours, blinded by self-loathing.
 Those days are over.
 Now, I strive for clarity, as I try to see the world with reason and compassion.
-Because I suffered so much, I am willing to to care enough not to apply unnecessary suffering on others.
+Because I suffered so much, I am willing to care enough not to apply unnecessary suffering on others.
 As such, I wish to spare people the suffering associated with mercy.
 That's because, as said, mercy is followed by shame, and shame can be agonizing.

 Even with disabilities, strength can bloom.
 In the name of strength, we must think beyond the disability.